uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

    .. code-block:: none

+      scsi scan
-      mmc dev 0
+      scsi dev 0
-      ext4load mmc 0 $loadaddr /uEnv-sata.txt
+      ext4load scsi 0 $loadaddr /uEnv-sata.txt
       env import -t $loadaddr $filesize
       saveenv
       boot

-   Note that this is the same set of commands as for booting from the SD card, except for the name of one file.

    If you do not want to make permanent changes to your bootloader setup, leave out the ``saveenv`` command.

 #.
 The EspressoBIN will now boot from the SATA disk.
+If you have executed the ``saveenv``
+   command, you can remove the SD Card; it will not be needed for future boots.

 UBoot bootloader factory configuration
 --------------------------------------